dani-t-codes/currency-exchange/README.md

 - Next, visit (Postman's website)[https://www.postman.com/downloads/] and download the application Postman.
 Postman will allow you to easily check if your newly assigned API key is working.
 - Once downloaded, open the Postman app, and enter the following website with your API key in the appropriate place into the "GET" query bar: `https://v6.exchangerate-api.com/v6/YOUR-API-KEY/latest/USD` and hit the "Send" button.
 - Make sure the response back from Postman shows a '200 OK' code, which will mean your query was successful.
 This should result in the bottom of your Postman app appearing like this: ![An image showing a '200 OK' code along with the result:success and subsequent JSON data.!](/assets/images/Postman-success.png "Screenshot of success message in Postman app")

-_(**NOTE: If you need a visual representation of how to check your API is working correctly and how to use Postman, follow along with the instructions provided on (this site)[https://www.learnhowtoprogram.com/intermediate-javascript/asynchrony-and-apis/testing-api-calls-with-postman].
-The link will display a different API example, but will give you a clearer understanding of how to walk through this process.)_
+_(**NOTE: (This lesson)[https://www.learnhowtoprogram.com/intermediate-javascript/asynchrony-and-apis/testing-api-calls-with-postman]from Epicodus Coding School is an excellent resource if you need more information on how to check your API is working correctly and how to use Postman.
+The link will display a different API site as its example, but will provide even more in-depth understanding of how to walk through this process.)_

 ###### Completing Application Setup
 - Once you have gotten a 200 code response in Postman, copy the API key and add it to the first line of your .env file in this format `API_KEY={your api key here}`.
 Doing so will keep your personal data (the API key) private.